Htin2001/CCNP-Enterprise/README.md

     - **10.0.0.0/16 le 16 (10 .
 0 . x . x / le 16)**

+**Offset-list**

+- An offset-list is a way to increase the metric of routes
+- Only RIP and EIGRP support offset-list

 **Prefix-list Command**

 `ip prefix-list (name) (seq no.) (permit or deny) (network with subnet or two components)`